michaeljclark/nat/README.md

 ## Nat Demo

-For an interactive nat-demo command line interface (use semicolon as a continuation marker for multiple line expressions):
+For an interactive nat-demo command line interface (use semicolon continuation marker for multi-line expressions):

 ```
 $ ./build/bin/nat-demo